nicholascarroll/emil/README.md

 ```
 In `emil`, as in Readline,  `Ctrl-h` deletes the previous character, whereas in `emacs` it is the help prefix key.

-Readline supports two ways to delete to the beginning of the line: `Ctrl-x BACKSPACE` (supported in *emacs*) and the more ergonomic `Ctrl-u` which conflicts with the *emacs* universal argument. `emil` resolves the conflict by binding `Ctrl-u Ctrl-a` to delete to the beginning of the line.
+Readline supports two ways to kill to the beginning of the line: `Ctrl-x BACKSPACE` (supported in *emacs*) and the more ergonomic `Ctrl-u` which conflicts with the *emacs* universal argument. `emil` resolves the conflict by binding `Ctrl-u Ctrl-a` to kill to the beginning of the line.

 ### Shell Integration